Online Data Augmentation for Forecasting with Deep Learning: Background

 There are several methods for time series data augmentation.
-Flipping or jittering the value of observations are among the simplest approaches to create a synthetic time series from an original one \cite{wen2020time}.
-More sophisticated methods use seasonal decomposition \cite{cleveland1990stl} or generative models \cite{kang2020gratis} to drive the data augmentation process.
+Flipping or jittering the value of observations are among the simplest approaches to create a synthetic time series from an original one \cite{wen2020time,roque2024rhiots}.
+Jittering involves adding random noise to each data point in the original time series with the goal of making forecasting models robust to such noise \cite{um2017data}.
+The noise can be defined as $\varepsilon \sim \mathcal{N}(0, \sigma'^2)$, where $\sigma'$ is the standard deviation of the input time series scaled by some value $s$ ($\sigma' = \sigma \times s$).